Spaceflight is published monthly with each volume of 12 issues having continuous pagination and an annual index included with the December issue.

 Subscription to the e-newsletter is free, both to members of the BIS and to those interested in keeping up-to-date with the Society’s activities.

-Odyssey is produced each month by the following Editorial Team:
+Odyssey is published bi-monthly by the following Editorial Team:

 The first JBIS issues of Space Chronicle appeared under the editorship of Andrew Wilson between August 1980 and July 1986.
 These issues became widely read offering articles at a more general level than those found in the other monthly JBIS issues.
 In effect Space Chronicle was regarded by many as a new space magazine being set apart by its unique character.